golemcloud/golem/kube/README.md

 will deploy Golem with Redis, PostgreSQL and Nginx ingress to kubernetes namespace `golem`.
 Kubernetes [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) are used to store Golem's data.

+notes:
+* by default, ingress is exposed under localhost:80, if you want to test golem-services in kubernetes locally (docker with kubernetes), and try to run commands with `golem-cli`, you may need to change `golem-cli` configuration to use that URL.
+* by default, worker API Gateway endpoint is exposed under port 9006

 ## Deployment in steps